-- After you've listened to the other person's response, there may be a discussion.
-Ask them to clarify anything that's unclear or that you don't understand. - Look for areas where you both agree and think about what you are willing to concede. - Ask for a break if things become confusing or overwhelming. - Write things down if you can. - Ensure you have enough time. - Keep things objective and focused on a solution that meets everyone's needs as much as possible. - Don't agree to something that is unacceptable to you. - Ask for more time to think if faced with a difficult decision.
+- Ensure you have enough time. - Keep things objective and focused on a solution that meets everyone's needs as much as possible. - Don't agree to something that is unacceptable to you. - Ask for more time to think if faced with a difficult decision.

-Be prepared for some give and take in your negotiations:
+Be prepared for some give and take in your negotiations.

-- Put a value on what you are prepared to give so that it can be matched with allowances from the other side. - Compromise without losing face.
+- Put a value on what you are prepared to give so that it can be matched with concessions from the other side. - Compromise without losing face.
 If you have to backtrack on a point you had said was non-negotiable, you could say: "Since you have changed your position on...
 I may be able to change mine on..." - Make sure the concession is something you can live with and that your overall position has improved.